Health and Wellness

 Over-the-counter medications are available for purchase at the Northeast State Bookstore on the Blountville campus.
 The Bookstore is located in Room A218 of the Student Services Building.
 Some over-the-counter medications may be stocked in campus vending machines for purchase, as well.

 The Physical Education Classroom provides an environment where students may acquire behaviors conducive to developing healthy lifestyles.
-The Physical Education Classroom staff is committed to a campus culture that promotes wellness through healthy lifestyles that enrich the student's quality of life.
-A variety of exercise equipment is available for student use during open hours.
+The Physical Education faculty is committed to a campus culture that promotes wellness through healthy lifestyles that enrich the student's quality of life.
+A variety of exercise equipment is available for students enrolled in Physical Education courses with instructor supervision.

 What do I do if I need to see a doctor and do not have a primary care physician?